Starting a Cannabis Business in Colorado

 Between the medical and recreational markets, cannabis quickly grew to a multi-billion dollar industry in Colorado.
 That said, Colorado’s cannabis sales have fallen in recent months.
 Retail store sales from January to November totaled $1.63 billion, compared to 2021’s yearly total of $2.29 billion.

 Why did the market slump?
-One reason is that the price per pound for product fell dramatically–over 60%.
+One reason is that the price per pound of cannabis fell dramatically–over 60%.
 But this is a symptom of the real explanation.
 Cannabis is transitioning from a new, high-growth market into a steady market with ample competition (both legal and illegal).

 The moral of the story is that starting a cannabis business in Colorado may not mean you’ll achieve instantaneous success.
 It’s important to create thorough, detailed plans and make smart decisions.